 Mono Lake is a saltwater oasis of the Great Basin located just 13 miles from Yosemite National Park in California’s Eastern Sierra.
 Although it has suffered for decades at the hands of humans diverting water from its tributaries, the lake still supports an ecosystem that includes brine shrimp and millions of birds.

 The Mono Lake Tufa State Reserve and Mono Basin National Forest Scenic Area surrounding the lake are also natural wonderlands where the entire family can go boating, swimming, hiking, and biking.

 Mono Lake History

-Formed over one million years ago, Mono Lake is one of North America’s oldest lakes.
+Formed over one million years ago, the lake is one of North America’s oldest lakes.
 Since it was formed, the lake has supported a unique ecosystem that includes algae, brine shrimp and millions of migratory and nesting birds.

 The first humans to come in contact with Mono Lake were from the Native American tribe of Northern Paiutes called the Kutzadika’a, who foraged the lake for alkali fly larvae.
 However, it wasn’t until the Los Angeles Department of Water and Power diverted the lake’s tributary streams in 1941 that Mono Lake was negatively affected by humans.

 By 1990, the lake had lost half of its volume, dropped 45 feet in depth and doubled in salinity as a result of the water diversion.
 Since 1978, however, the Mono Lake Committee has fought to save the lake.
 As a result of the committee’s efforts, the lake’s water level has risen to 6,383.56 feet – just a few feet to go until it is at a healthy level again.

-Saving the lake from extinction not only saves an entire ecosystem, it also preserves one of California’s most dazzling destinations.
+Saving the lake from extinction not only saves an entire ecosystem, but it also preserves one of California’s most dazzling destinations.
 People come from all over the world to capture Mono Lake on film.
-It’s uniquely stunning beauty and easy accessibility makes it a perfect destination for professional and amateur photographers alike.
+It’s a uniquely stunning beauty and easy accessibility makes it a perfect destination for professional and amateur photographers alike.